Does this test have other names?

 This test measures levels of homocysteine in your blood.
 Homocysteine is a type of

-amino acid your body naturally makes.
-At high levels, homocysteine can damage the
+amino acid.
+Your body naturally makes it.
+But at high levels, it can damage the lining

-Routine screening for homocysteine is not recommended because of the cost.
+Routine screening for homocysteine is not advised because of the cost.
 The treatment

 that is recommended is taking a multivitamin.
 This has a low cost and is generally